-- D.1 The grading policy is clearly stated. - D.2 Assessments align with objectives, activities, and available resources. - D.3 Few specific details are provided to explain how assessments are graded.
-This is especially important when open-ended student projects are used to assess student learning.
-Participation guidelines are provided, but participation is not a part of the calculated grade. - D.4 -The progression of assignments creates an appropriate sequence that builds skills throughout the course.
-Variety comes from the different topics, as well as the opportunity for students to create their own projects.
+- D.1 The grading policy is clearly stated. - D.2 Assessments align with objectives, activities, and available resources. - D.3 -Specific details are provided to explain how assessments are graded.
+Participation guidelines are provided, and participation is a part of the calculated grade. - D.4 -The progression of assignments creates an appropriate sequence that builds skills throughout the course.
+Variety comes from the different topics, as well as the opportunity for students to create individualized projects.